GoogleCloudPlatform/k8s-config-connector/tests/e2e/testdata/scenarios/README.md

   we stop the test after 10s and capture the error log.
 This action can be used to test the expected error state.

+* Setting `TEST: READ-OBJECT` skips the apply; we read the current value of the object without changing it.

 * Setting `TEST: DELETE` will delete the KCC object and wait for the deletion to complete; it will automatically skip the GCP export and the kube export.
 It suffices to set